arb8020/ml-workbench/llm/notes.md

 so now we have a neat little cycle we apply over and over again learn relations between tokens -> learn about each token's meaning so we combine both cross-token interaction, and the power of deep learning

+### swiglu
+our gelu activation feedforward network only applies a nonlinearity in one step (after projecting into the 4x embed_dim space) but deep networks like ours have a decent amount of sources of instability kind of like with residual connections, we want ways to more easily propagate gradients back through our networks since these feedforward networks are where a good deal of our token processing occurs, its an important step taking ideas from LSTMs and RNNs (out of scope), another way to apply nonlinearities to our input is through a gating mechanism combined with a linear unit our linear unit works as normal, applying a transformation and a shift but rather than directly transforming the whole thing with a nonlinearity like gelu in parallel, we do another linear transformation with an activation function like sigmoid and apply an elementwise multiplication, rather than a dot product so the nonlinearity kind of gets applied like a mask onto the linear layer that was computed in parallel now, rather than applying the nonlinearity directly to the higher dimensionalized input we learn two different projections into the hidden dimension, one meant for processing and one meant for controlling or 'gating' that processing as an example, the gate matrix might be completely mapped between (0,1) if using an activation function like sigmoid (one of the first ones used in deep learning!) and then applying this gate matrix elementwise sort of turns on and off different parts of that projected input, still a nonlinearity being introduced but in a new way this makes it a lot easier to flow gradients back through the network, because the linear layer preserves information and the gating controls what we care about, separately these layers, Gated Linear Units, have been shown to be quite effective when dropped in for the usual feedforward networks the best one uses an activation function called swish, which is sigmoid(x) * x interestingly, using sigmoid(x) * x is kind of like self attention, the input itself determines its own gating process, which works quite well empirically

+as for intuitions on why this performs better empirically, noam shazeer literally says the following in the paper where he introduced using SwiGLU in transformers:
+"we offer no explanation as to why these architectures seem to work; we attribute their success, as all else, to divine benevolence"

 ## activation functions